 that surrounds the spinal cord.
 People who have experienced only one episode of neurologic damage — known as a clinically-isolated syndrome

-— may need to wait months or even years for a confirmed diagnosis of MS.
+— may need to wait some time for a confirmed diagnosis of MS.